 And if your mind believes – consciously or subconsciously – that you are at risk, that will be a program that runs in the background perpetually until you address it.

 Especially in cases of chronic and recurring pain, beliefs and worries can play a big role in the persistence of pain.

 Amongst other effects, fearful movement has been shown to decrease neural drive to the tissues being feared, which means there is less muscular contraction of those tissues.
 If you need to move a certain way, your body will just find another means by which to do it.

 This can create some interesting accommodations, where your body might ‘avoid’ using tissues of concern and lean a bit harder on other tissues.
-This is just your body doing its best, but it certainly might create some kind of effect down the line.
+This is just your body doing its best, but it certainly might create unpleasant effects down the line.

 What Messages Are You Hearing About Your Body?

-You’re told that getting older can only equate to feeling frail and awful.
+You’re told that getting older means feeling frail and awful.
 You’re told that you should expect your joints to hurt now that you’re 35, 40, 55, whatever age you are.
 You’re told that you’re “too old” to do certain things anymore.

 To learn much more about how language, messages, and words, influence your symptoms in your body, you’ll want to read this post: How Your (Mostly Subconscious) Stories Influence Your Symptoms

 Want to build a body you love to live in?